SarahJBojorquez/SarahJBojorquez/README.md

 - 💞️ I’m looking to collaborate on ...
 Interesting beginner Data Analysis projects I can be of value to.
 - 📫 How to reach me ... sarahbojorquez1107 at gmail.com

 Like to read?
-Connect withe me on <a href="https://www.goodreads.com/user/show/97230998-sarah-bojorquez-lopez">GoodReads</a>
+Connect with me on <a href="https://www.goodreads.com/user/show/97230998-sarah-bojorquez-lopez">GoodReads</a>
 <div></div>
 <div></div>